Stal Gorzów Wielkopolski: 1980s and 1990s

 2003–2007.
-Race in 1st league
+Race in 1.Liga

 In 2003 Stal spite of great money troubles.
 When Świst and Mariusz Staszewski left the team in the club they put to young people.
 Juniors bolstered up with experienced competitors with Piotr Paluch, Robert Flis and the three of Swedes they proceeded up to the season with the intention supporting the team, into reality fought to the bitter end against the third place in the table.
 Charges of Stanisław Chomski are achieving 8 victories in the fundamental round, being promoted to a group of promotion-seek teams.
 Inhabitant of club after all are finishing the season on the fourth position.
 Similarly it was in the season 2004.
 Completely different moods accompanied speedway riders and activists before the season 2005.
 The purpose for the squad was clearly defined.
 An advance to the circle of teams was it Polish Speedway Ekstraliga.
 The team was strengthened with former individual world champion from 2000, with Mark Loram.
-The team finished the fundamental part of gameses on the top one spot.
-Unfortunately, the lost semi-final from the KM Ostrów Wielkopolski, that inhabitant of team to the match against the third place from RKM Rybnik they set about in domestic composition and after all from the row finished the third year gameses on the fourth position.
-The future of the club stood up under a big question mark.
-The most gifted club junior left the team Paweł Hlib which moved to the Unia Tarnów.
+The team finished the fundamental part of games on the top one spot.
+Unfortunately, they lost semi-final from the KM Ostrów Wielkopolski, that inhabitant of team to the match against the third place from RKM Rybnik they set about in domestic composition and after all from the row finished the third year games on the fourth position.
+The future of the club was questionable.
+The most gifted club junior, Paweł Hlib, left which he moved to the Unia Tarnów.
 On the day of 19 December 2005 a reporting-election annual general meeting, during which the new 6-person management board of a sports club was chosen was held Stal, at the head which Władysław Komarnicki was chosen.
-In the season 2006 applied to new regulations and for the first time in the history of Polish cinder a number of starting foreign competitors wasn't reduced.
-Then six competitors represented the club from outside Poland.
+In the season 2006 applied to new regulations and for the first time in the history of Polish cinder a number of starting foreign competitors wasn't reduced. six competitors represented the club from outside Poland.
 Season 2007 it for of Stal special year.
-Before the start of gameses great achievements which were supposed to be crowning 750-years beats of the city were already being announced and 60-years of the club.
+Before the start of games great achievements which were supposed to be crowning 750-years beats of the city were already being announced and 60-years of the club.
 To help with reaching at this target had Matej Ferjan contracting, Jesper B. Jensen and Magnus Zetterström.
 If later it turned out, the club after five years returned to the Speedway Ekstraliga.
 Except for very great achievement, that is winning through Stal the first divisions, the guard to mention the repair work which they moved at the Stadion Edwarda Jancarza.
 In the end fans could seat themselves in about of the entire path, because a missing part of the podium was built on.